 - Sit at the piano and take a breath.
 Sometimes I have my students count to three in their heads before they even touch the keys.
 As a result, they are more calm and focused when performing.

-- When you’re finished, put your hands on your lap.
+- Play!
+When you’re finished, put your hands on your lap.
 Then stand, turn to your audience, and bow.
 Bowing is the performer’s way of saying, “thank you for listening.”